toksaitov/kernel-project/Readme.md

 * Learn what the code in the kernel looks like.
 * Learn what a real PCB/TCB (Process/Thread Control Block) looks like.
 * Learn how to add new system calls into the Linux kernel.
-* Learn how to configure a kernel before compilation.
+* Learn how to configure a Linux kernel before compilation.
-* Learn how to compile a kernel.
+* Learn how to compile a Linux kernel.
 * Learn about the #1 programmer excuse for legitimately [slacking off](https://xkcd.com/303).
 * Learn how to work with complex code bases not written by you
-* Learn how to use cross-referencing and version control to search for information to modify existing code
+* Learn how to use cross-referencing tools and version control to search for information to modify existing code
 * Learn why your Android phone (unless it is from Google) does not get OS updates the same day Google releases them
 * Learn to work with other sources of information such as man pages, books, and specialized social networks to get the necessary information.